villekf/OMEGA-doc/docs/source/usage.rst

 A couple of SPECT examples are available.
 For SPECT, you'll need the projection angles as well as the radial distance of the panel from the origin.

 For SPECT, currently only projector types 1 and 6 are supported.
-Projector type is a ray-based projector similar to the one used by other modalities.
+Projector type is a ray-based projector similar to the ones used by other modalities.
 It allows setting the number of rays per projection pixel.
-The rays are distributed evenly for each pixel.
+The rays are distributed based on normal (Gaussian) distribution for each pixel.
 Projector type 6, on the other hand, is a rotation-based projector where the image is rotated and then reconstructed as parallel beam case with computed, or manually input, spread function.
 Both methods require collimator parameters such as hole diameter, height/length and the distance from the detector panel.
 Projector type 1 also requires the septal thickness (thickness of the wall between adjacent holes) and type 6 the intrinsic resolution
 (scanner specific resolution value).